Gluten-Free Cottage Cheese Pancakes with Oat Flour

 Instructions

-• Blend the oats in a blender until they form flour.
-You can use either quick or old-fashioned oats.
+• Add 1 cup oats to a blender and blend until they form a fine flour.
+You can use either quick oats or old-fashioned oats.

 Video